-One of the eight original Land Rover Defenders built for the James Bond film Spectre is set to be auctioned by RM Sotheby’s in London on September 6th.
+One of the “Ferraris” from Ferris Bueller’s Day Off is being auctioned later this month in Monterey, California.
 Cars from movies and TV that end up on the auction block are often record-setters.
 Here’s a look at the TV and movie cars that sold for huge money at auction:

 DeLorean DMC-12 (Back to the Future)